 Unlike other providers that require manual cache breakpoints or header modifications, Cerebras Prompt Caching works automatically on all supported API requests.
 No code changes are required.- Prefix Matching: When you send a request, the system analyzes the beginning of your prompt (the prefix).
 This includes system prompts, tool definitions, and few-shot examples.

-- Block-Based Caching: The system processes prompts in blocks (typically 100–600 tokens).
+- Block-Based Caching: The system processes prompts in 128-token blocks.
 If a block matches a segment stored in our ephemeral memory from a recent request within your organization, the computation is reused.

 - Cache Hit: Reusing cached blocks skips the processing phase for those tokens, resulting in lower latency.